 This is an intensely flavored dish, so you really don’t need to do much else besides cook it while you queue up Cool Runnings.
 The savory, charred grilled chicken meshes well with the sweet, fruit-based sauce.

 Gluten Free Cauliflower Crust Cheese Pizza

 “No one eats a whole pizza,” explains Flavin.
-(Editor's Note: Strongly disagree.)
+(Writer's Note: Strongly disagree.)
 “Honestly though, even if you did, it’s a reasonable meal packed full of veggies.”
 The creamy mozzarella, fresh sauce, seasoning, garlic, and a little olive oil gives this veggie-loaded meal great flavor.
 Once in awhile you just have to splurge for the real thing, but this is a much healthier alternative if you crave it regularly.

 Reduced Guilt Mac & Cheese

 Perfect for dinner or to split as a side dish, this low-fat, protein-packed macaroni & cheese gives you the same taste of the popular smooth and creamy comfort food without destroying your hard work at the gym.
 Yeah, that’s right.
 Healthy (ish) mac & cheese.
 Let that soak in for a minute.
 Throw in some grilled, shredded chicken breast or chicken sausage (also available at Trader Joe’s) to add even more protein.